 10B.
 If you admit part of a claim

-(1) If in a response you admit liability for part of a claim made against you but indicate that you want to defend the rest of the claim, you may offer an amount as full satisfaction for the claim in your response.
+(1) If in a response you admit liability for part of a claim made against you but indicate that you want to defend the rest of the claim, in your response you —

+(a) must outline the basis upon which you admit part of the claim; and

+(b) may offer an amount as full satisfaction for the claim.

 (2) The other party may accept your offer by lodging and serving a notice of acceptance in an approved form within 14 days after receiving your response.

 (3) If your offer is accepted, the registrar may give judgment against you in accordance with your admission and offer.

 [Rule 10B inserted: Gazette 3 Jun 2008 p.
-2140.]
+2140; amended: SL 2020/67 r.
+49.]

 10C.
 You may admit liability but dispute the amount claimed